KnoxDevs/knoxdevs.github.io/.github/ISSUE_TEMPLATE/incorrect---outdated-information.md

 **Describe the update that's needed**
 A clear and concise description of what you want to happen.

+**Have you tried sending a pull request**
+Most likely, you can add the info that you would like to see!
+There is a README in each subfolder within the `_data` folder.
+We can guide you through the process.

 **Does the data need to be removed?**
 Does the resource/group no longer exist?
 Has the organizer stepped down or blogger moved out of the area?